 Managed WordPress hosting

-They are optimized for hosting a WordPress site and they take most of the configuration load off of you.
+Managed WP hosting means the setup is optimized for hosting a WordPress site and the host takes most of the configuration load off of you.
 They handle security, speed, caching, backups, they have 1-click staging so you can first test things before going live and 1-click backup restore in case something went south.

 It’s a managed WordPress hosting based on Google Cloud Platform.
 Unlike WP Engine, the resources for each site are private and are not shared between sites or accounts.